Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 The percentage of the building's volume used in a non-qualifying use is computed as:

-Since more than one-third (1/3) of the total usable volume is used for a non-qualifying use, not all of the materials and fixtures that become a component part of the building qualify for the partial exemption.
+Since more than one-third (1/3) of the total usable volume is used for a non-qualifying use, not all the materials and fixtures that become a component part of the building qualify for the partial exemption.
 Only the materials and fixtures that become a component part of the manufacturing area of the building will qualify.
 Qualified persons and contractors must know which purchases will qualify for the partial exemption.
+If you need additional help to determine whether the materials or fixtures qualify for the partial exemption, you may write to us with your non-confidential tax questions.
+You may also call our offices nearest you to speak with an audit team member for guidance.

 Determining which materials and fixtures will qualify may not be a straight allocation based on the ratio of qualifying volume to total volume.
-For instance, 50 percent of the foundation was for the manufacturing floor and the other 50 percent was for the administrative areas.
+For instance, 50 percent of the foundation is for the manufacturing floor and the other 50 percent is for the administrative areas.
 Thus, 50 percent of the materials to construct the foundation may qualify.

 Also, the manufacturing equipment requires significantly more electrical output to run than does the area occupying the administrative functions.
 The qualified person must identify which electrical materials are being used for manufacturing, a qualified use, and which materials are used for the area that is a non-qualifying use.
 Contractors involved in the project should be instructed to only purchase materials or sell fixtures at the partial tax rate if installed in the portion of the building used in manufacturing.